BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 ### Result filtering
 The expression calls can be further filtered by using the fields appearing above the result table after submitting the form.
-Filters allow to select actual values present in your results.
+Filters allow you to select actual values present in your results.
 For instance, if you request in the form to retrieve calls in "brain" including all its substructures, then the filter "Anat. entity and cell type" will display all the brain tissues actually retrieved in the resulting calls.